 In addition to skiing, the resorts have been innovating for many years to offer new experiences to their visitors.
 Proof of this is the success of the complementary activities to skiing in mountain destinations.

-“Sleigh evenings organized at the station and complementary activities continue to progress”, says Yves Dimier.
+“Sleigh evenings organized at the station and complementary activities continue to progress”, says the Director of ski resort, Yves Dimier.

 Laurent García made the same observation: “We are observing more and more contemplative activities on foot or by bicycle.
 We register between 300 and 500 pedestrians per day on this vacation who wish to visit an altitude site.
 These clients seek to enjoy the landscape, the terraces, practice a new activity such as riding a bicycle or just having a good time.
 The Skyvall Valley lift, which connects the valley with the station, records between 3800 and 4000 crossings per day.
 The ski pass with entrance to Balnéa works very well”